Chapter 38 : I. Epilogue: Sixteen years later

 “You never told me that story,” said Sylvia eagerly, stepping back into the room, her eyes twinkling.
 “Did you get in trouble, Mum?”

 “A little.
 I lost a few points for Slytherin,” Melanie admitted.
 Then she frowned slightly.
 “Don’t you get any ideas now,” she joked.
 She wouldn't put it past Sylvia to start out her time at Hogwarts in two years by hexing someone's shoes away just to see if they'd get caught.

 Sylvia went off to play in the yard with Leila and Brian, and Melanie walked over to the window.
 Somewhere, Sirius was out there.
 It was unlikely that the Ministry would stop hunting him anytime soon, because the case against him was so strong with no living witnesses other than Peter Pettigrew, who everyone still believed to be dead by Sirius’s hand.
 So Sirius would probably on the run for a while.

 And what would happen if they saw each other again?
 It could never be the same as it was all those years ago, and Melanie didn’t know how to adjust to whatever it was now.
-The truth was that she was happy, but now that she had Sirius back in her life she didn’t want to let him go again.
+The truth was that she was happy with Archie, but now that she had Sirius back in her life she didn’t want to let him go again.

 Maybe she’d write to him.
 She hoped they could stay friends, and that she could see him again when he returned to England.
 Eventually his name would be cleared of the crimes he had not committed, and he could go back to a normal life like he deserved.
 It would turn out all right in the end.